jeanfrancoislarente/sitecore-demo-blog/_posts/play!-summit-content-hub-overview.md

 ---
-title: 'The Play!
+title: 'The PLAY!
 Summit Content Hub instance'
-excerpt: "In this blog post I'll provide the details of how to create a content hun instance to run Play!
+excerpt: "In this blog post I'll provide the details of how to create a content hun instance to run PLAY!
 Summit properly."
 date: '2021-12-21T08:00:00.000Z'
 author: 'topazahmed'
 primaryTopic: 'Content Hub'